chulminy/AE_ENVE_GEOE_121/README.md

 * You can check the schedule all at once from [this calendar](#calendar).
 * Students can start homework assignments if they are visible in the MATLAB Grader.
 * There is no more delay for the last homework (HW 08).
+* Each homework assignments will be closed at 11:45pm on its second due date (NOT 11:59pm).
+You CANNOT submit your work after the second due date.
+Please submit your work 30 minutes earlier.

 ## Communication
 **All communication will be made through [**LEARN**]() but all information related to the course will be posted on this course website.
 The instructor and TAs will frequently announce on LEARN after updating the web page.** Students are responsible for checking the course website regularly.
 LEARN will be only used for announcements and online Q&A discussions.